wjk22/dotfiles-public/README.md

 10. Install Debian from the Microsoft Store ..and change WSL to Version II

-11. Install Seafile if you use a seafile server, highly recommended, choco install seafile-client, I keep all my data in my own cloud encyrpted and on a backup drive.
+11. Install Seafile if you use a seafile server, highly recommended, choco install seafile-client, I keep all my data in my own cloud encrypted and on a backup drive.

 12. Install Macrium Reflect Free and backup your data every week at least ..